 There was a significant increase in the number of calcified cysticerci in the liver (15.2%) and heart (23.1%) in June 2016 (Figure 4).
 The low occurrence of cysticerci in the tongue could be because the State Inspection Service does not require this organ to be cut on site in the studied slaughterhouse during examination.
+Therefore, the inspection is visual and by palpation, except when the carcass is sent to the Department of Final Inspection, where it is meticulously analyzed.

-Therefore, the inspection is visual and by palpation, except when the carcass is sent to the Department of Final prevalence high cysticercosis causes prominent economic losses as a result of the total condemnation or conditional treatment of carcasses, and total condemnation of organs, as observed this study.
-In addition. since standardized inspection methods limited to superficial incisions in specific locations and in easily accessible muscles, the inspection data provided cannot be fully reliable (BRASIL, 1996) with regard to the quality of meat released for consumption.
+The prevalence high of cysticercosis causes prominent economic losses as a result of the total condemnation or conditional treatment of carcasses, and total condemnation of organs, as observed this study.
+In addition, in since standardized inspection methods are limited to superficial incisions in specific locations and in easily accessible muscles, the inspection data provided cannot be fully reliable (BRASIL, 1996) with regard to the quality of meat released for consumption.